crit/php-exec-jobs/README.md

 echo $ip;
 ```

-But what if you want to handle errors (like if `ip` does not exist on the host)?
-What if you want to do many operations
+- What if you want to handle errors (like if `ip` does not exist on the host)?
-in a single request?
+- What if you want to do many operations in a single request?

 This library aims to help with that process.
 It represents the research needed to capture
 errors/output using `proc_open()` and giving you the ability to safely parametrize arguments to the shell if needed.

 ## Usage